DecruKeanu/The-Director/README.md

 **BuildUp**

-I started with writing the BuildUp stage for my director.
+This is the BuildUp stage of the implemented director.
 It will start by by writing the stage to the HUD.
-It will then update the stored max stress level if it increased.
-After that the enemy wave will spawn with normal zombies.
-It will decide the enemy spawn frequency decided on how long the builUp stage is.
+It will then update the stored max stress level if it increased, after that the enemy wave will spawn with normal zombies.
+It will then decide the enemy spawn frequency decided on how long the builUp stage is.

 ```c#
     void BuildUp()